AaTekle/cpp-ml/linear_regression/README.md

 Because the noise is random and independent of the features, a linear regression model cannot predict it.

-The theoretical minimum expected MSE is therefore close to:
+The theoretical minimum expected MSE is then closer to:

 ```math
 0.0625